skycoin/skywire/REWARDS.md

 before the script is run and the transaction is attempted to be broadcast, it's crucial to check that the hourly [log collection and reward calculation](https://fiber.skywire.dev/log-collection) is not ongoing.

+### Reward Notifications

-When the transaction is then broadcast, it's transaction ID recorded in a file which is monitored by the reward telegram bot, which generates a notification in https://t.me/skywire_reward. **Note: this will eventually be supplemented with or replaced by a notification via skychat.**
+When the transaction is broadcast by the reward system, it's transaction ID is recorded by appending a file which is monitored by the reward telegram bot.
+The telegram bot will then generate a notification in https://t.me/skywire_reward when a change to that file is detected. **Note: this will eventually be supplemented with or replaced by a notification via skychat.**